satoqz/dhbw.typ/dhbw.typ

   Hereby I solemnly declare:

-  + that this thesis, titled #emph(title) is entirely the product of my own scholary work, unless otherwise indicated in the text or references, or acknowledged below;
+  + that this thesis, titled #emph(title) is entirely the product of my own work, unless otherwise indicated in the text or references, or acknowledged below;

   + I have indicated the thoughts adopted directly or indirectly from other sources at the appropriate places within the document;